Likelihood-free inference of phylogenetic tree posterior distributions

-Here we introduce Phyloformer\,2, a NPE for phylogenetic reconstruction, with the following contributions: \begin{itemize} \item We propose a parameterized family of posterior distributions on phylogenies given a set of sequences, factorized through a succession of pairwise mergings.
-Optimizing the weights of our network to maximize the log-probability within this family yields a likelihood-free estimate of the corresponding posterior that we can use to evaluate the probability of a phylogeny, for sampling, or to produce the maximum a posteriori.
-To our knowledge, this is the first likelihood-free posterior estimation method trained end-to-end from sequences to the phylogeny beyond quartets. \item To extract the parameters of the approximate posterior distribution from the input sequences, we introduce a novel architecture akin to the EvoFormer module used in Alphafold~2, that is both more scalable and expressive than the one used in Phyloformer.
-The overall architecture allows us to scale up to over 200 sequences of length 500 or more than 300 sequences of length 250 on a single V100 GPU with 16Gb of VRAM. \item On data generated under a probabilistic model of sequence evolution with tractable likelihood, Phyloformer~2 outperforms both state-of-the-art likelihood-based and likelihood-free reconstruction methods in topological accuracy and produces estimates of the posterior compared to MCMC samples.
-Because it is likelihood-free, it can also be trained to produce estimates under models with intractable likelihoods, in which case the performance gap with---misspecified---likelihood-based estimators further increases. \item Because Phyloformer~2 is amortized, once trained, it can perform inference 1 to 2 orders of magnitude faster than the---less accurate---state-of-the-art likelihood-based estimators. \end{itemize}
+Here we introduce Phyloformer\,2, an NPE for phylogenetic reconstruction, with the following contributions: \begin{itemize} \item We propose a parameterized family of posterior distributions on phylogenies given a set of sequences, factorized through a succession of pairwise mergings.
+Optimizing the weights of our network to maximize the log-probability within this family yields a likelihood-free estimate of the corresponding posterior that can then be used for sampling trees.
+To our knowledge, this is the first likelihood-free posterior estimation method trained end-to-end from sequences to the phylogeny beyond quartets. \item To extract the parameters of the approximate posterior distribution from the input sequences, we introduce a novel evoPhyloFormer (evoPF) architecture akin to the EvoFormer module used in Alphafold~2~\citep{jumper2021highly}, that is both more scalable and expressive than the one used in Phyloformer.
+The overall architecture allows us to scale up to over 200 sequences of length 500 or more than 300 sequences of length 250 on a single V100 GPU with 16Gb of VRAM. \item On data generated under a probabilistic model of sequence evolution with tractable likelihood, Phyloformer~2 outperforms both state-of-the-art likelihood-based and likelihood-free reconstruction methods in topological accuracy and produces calibrated estimates of the posterior Because it is likelihood-free, it is the first well-specified estimator under models with intractable likelihoods.
+We show that in this case, its topological error is 2 to 3 times lower than the one incurred by---misspecified---likelihood-based estimators. \item Because Phyloformer~2 is amortized, once trained, it performs inference 1 to 2 orders of magnitude faster than the---less accurate---state-of-the-art likelihood-based estimators. \end{itemize}